 What We Liked:

-Reindeer Games Scavenger Hunt– you get a booklet and do a scavenger hunt all over the hotel in order to win a prize.
-It takes about an hour, and it’s the perfect way for kids to run off some steam after sitting in the Cirque.
+Merry Snoopy Scavenger Hunt– you get a booklet and do a scavenger hunt all over the hotel in order to win a prize.
+It takes about an hour, and it’s the perfect way for kids to run off some steam.
+The scavenger hunt this year was a big upgrade from last year as it was easy for kids who can’t read and write to still fully participate.

 Wandering Mistletoe Village– It’s easy to get lost in all of the activities at the Gaylord, but don’t forget to stop and smell the proverbial roses.
 It’s super fun to wander Mistletoe Village, see the decorations and take photos.
 We really enjoyed our time there.